Coffee-2-Go/goit-markup-hw-05/README.md

 # Tier 2.
 Module 1.
-Homework 3 - Decorative effects.
-Animation
+Homework 5 - Forms and tables

 * Create repository `goit-markup-hw-05`.
 * Clone the created repository and copy the files of previous work to it.